akcchi/ascomycota-exp/preprocessing/README.md

 See conda [environment.yml](/preprocessing/environment.yml) file.

 # Usage and order
-It is assumed that FASTA files and corresponding GFF files have already been retrieved for each genome.<br>
+It is assumed that FASTA files and corresponding GFF files have already been retrieved for each genome.
+See [ascomycota_genomes.tsv](/preprocessing/ascomycota_genomes.tsv) for the list of genomes and links to exact files used in this project.<br>
 Rename file/directory names in scripts as appropriate.

 ### extract_reg_regions.sh